gps95/3DPrints/README.md

 # 3DPrints

-A collection of things i have 3D printed
+A collection of things i have 3D printed or designed myself